-Instructions to complete template RT.06.01 — Functions identification
+Instructions to complete template B_06.01 — Functions identification

-This template identifies and provides information on the functions of the financial entity according to the financial entity’s internal organisation.
-Only functions supported by an ICT service provided by ICT third-party service providers shall be reported.
+Financial entities shall identify and provide information on all functions of the financial entity according to the financial entity’s internal organisation supported by an ICT service provided by ICT third-party service providers.

 Each combination of the following items shall have a unique function identifier assigned:

-(a) ‘LEI of the financial entity making use of the ICT service(s)’ column RT.06.01.0040;
+(a) ‘LEI of the financial entity making use of the ICT service(s)’ column B_06.01.0040;

-(b) ‘Licenced activity’ column RT.06.01.0020;
+(b) ‘Licenced activity’ column B_06.01.0020;

-(c) ‘Function name’ column RT.06.01.0030.
+(c) ‘Function name’ column B_06.01.0030.

-Financial entities shall use as many rows as the elements in the template by combining the two items above to fill-in this template.
+Financial entities shall use as many rows as the elements in the template by combining the two items above to fill-in this template